kenneth133/CitibikeSqlResults/README.md

-# CitibikeSqlResults
+# Citibike SQL Results

-Citibike SQL Results
+These files are needed for this Kaggle notebook - https://www.kaggle.com/code/kennethlee/differences-in-citibike-usage